 Your single limit is the largest bond you can get for a single job.
 Your aggregate limit is the total amount of bonded work on hand you can have at once for several projects.
 Learn how choosing the wrong construction bonding company can limit your bond lines.

-Remember, active jobs count against your bond line whether you are awarded projects or not, making it important to tell your bond agent the results of every job you bid on.
+Remember, active jobs count against your bond line—whether you are awarded projects or not—making it important to tell your bond agent the results of every job you bid on.

 A Simple Bond Line Example

 The $500,000 single limit would allow you to work on jobs no larger than $500,000.
 Your $1,000,000 aggregate limit would allow you to work on two jobs of $500,000, four jobs of $250,000, eight jobs of $125,000, etc. at the same time.

 Strong Financials Will Increase Your Bond Limits

-When a surety company is considering writing a performance bond, your financial statements will be reviewed to help them determine how you handle your obligations and whether you are able to handle projects that come along with a larger bond limit.
+When a surety company or any other lender is considering writing a performance bond, your financial statements will be reviewed.
+This is a key part of the underwriting process to help them determine how you handle your obligations and whether you can handle projects that come along with a larger bond limit.

 Crawling with Construction Bonds Before You Run